William Wirt (educator): Attack against the New Deal programs

-In addition to these concerns, William Wirt launched an attack upon Franklin D. Roosevelt's New Deal programs, charging that the New Deal threatened American individualism by attempting government planning of the economy.
+In addition to these concerns, William Wirt launched an attack upon Franklin D. Roosevelt's New Deal agenda, charging that the New Deal threatened American individualism by attempting government planning of the economy.
 He wrote pamphlets, articles, and addresses on the economy, particularly regarding the manipulation of the dollar to solve the economic crisis.
 Finally, Wirt accused the New Deal of being infiltrated by communists designing the collapse of the American system.
 His ideas appeared in his pamphlet America Must Lose by a “Planned Economy,” the Stepping-Stone to a Regimented State (1934).

 The pamphlet made him the target of a libel suit.